markovmodel/PyEMMA/doc/source/INSTALL.rst

 Building from Source
 ====================
-If you are using Linux and refuse to use anaconda, you will build pyEMMA from the source.
+If you refuse to use Anaconda, you will build pyEMMA from the source.
 In this approach, all pyEMMA dependencies will be built from the source too.
 Building these from source is sometimes (if not usually) tricky, takes a long time and is error prone - though it is **not** recommended nor supported